ocelot-inc/ocelotgui/README.md

 The usual control keys that work on other text editors will work here too; see the later description of Menu Item: Edit.</P>

-<P>The program includes a tokenizer and can recognize the parts of
+<P>The program includes a syntax checker and can recognize the parts of
-speech in typical MySQL grammar.
-It will do syntax highlighting by changing the color, for example comments will appear in red, identifiers in blue, operators in green, and so on.
+speech in MySQL grammar.
+It will do syntax highlighting by changing the color, for example comments will appear in light green, identifiers in green, operators in dark gray, and so on.
 The colors can be
 customized, see the later description of Menu Item: Settings.</P>
 <P>